 On December 3, 2017, the Whitecourt Biomass Facility successfully completed a major refurbishment of the steam turbine and boiler.
-See "Narrative Description of the Business - Biomass - Whitecourt Biomass Facility - Refurbishment".

 On December 15, 2017, CPC completed a \$145 million refinancing of the Original CPC Credit Facilities, entering into a revolving loan facility (the "CPC Revolving Loan Facility") with a maximum outstanding principal amount of \$95 million, and a term facility (the "CPC Term Facility") with a maximum outstanding principal amount of \$50 million (collectively, the "CPC Credit Facilities").
 The proceeds drawn on the facilities were used to repay the Original CPC Credit Facilities.
 See "Capital Structure of the Corporation - CPC Credit Facility".